BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

 !!! warning

     When running the CityDB tool on the command line, the values of these variables will be used as input if a corresponding CLI option is __not__ available.
-Thus, the CLI options always take precedence.
+The CLI options always take precedence over the environmental variables.

 `CITYDB_HOST=hostname or ip`